 Department Chair: Rachelle Larsen

-Faculty: Lindsay Anderson, Jodi Berndt, Carie Braun, Gary Gillitzer, Vicky Grove, Georgia Hogenson, Carrie Hoover, Charles Kalkman, Nicole Lang, Rachelle Larsen, Nichole Laudenbach, Mary Neisen, Janet Neuwirth, Kathleen Ohman, Jennifer Peterson, LuAnn Reif, Julie Strelow, Erica Timko Olson, Bethany Tollefson
+Faculty: Jodi Berndt, Carie Braun, Vicky Grove, Georgia Hogenson, Carrie Hoover, Nicole Lang, Rachelle Larsen, Nichole Laudenbach, Janet Neuwirth, Kathleen Ohman, Jennifer Peterson, Theresa Reichert, LuAnn Reif, Julie Strelow & Kelly Wurdelman

 Students must meet the functional abilities for safe nursing practice including: fine and gross motor coordination, physical endurance and strength, mobility, intact senses, reading and arithmetic competence, emotional stability, critical and analytical thinking and interpersonal/communication skills.
 For representative examples of each, see the nursing department webpage.

-Students from the College of Saint Benedict and Saint John's University are eligible for membership in Sigma Theta Tau-Kappa Phi Chapter, the international honor society of nursing.
-Faculty nominate nursing students for membership in the Kappa Phi chapter based on superior academic achievement.
+Students in the nursing major are eligible for membership in Sigma Theta Tau-Kappa Phi Chapter, the international honor society of nursing.
+Student membership in the Kappa Phi chapter is based on superior academic achievement.
 An active student nursing club encourages student involvement in professional and social activities.

 Please refer to the Nursing Department website for the most current information.